Hyaluronic Acid, HA for short, and Cold Water Seaweed are both powerful armaments in a skincare arsenal.

 They are both "Master Hydrators" and humectants, drawing moisture from the environment to the skin's surface and holding it there, plumping it up so it feels softer and smoother and reducing the appearance of fine lines and other signs of aging.

-But they do MUCH more than that ... they both promote the healthy functioning of our largest organ.
+But they do MUCH more than that ... they both promote the healthy functioning and healing of our largest organ.

 LONG LASTING HYDRATION

 HELPS PREVENT COLLAGEN DEGRADATION

 The number one environmental cause of facial skin damage is over exposure to the sun.
 The second major cause is the cumulative effects of our modern lifestyles; specifically over cleansing, use of synthetic detergents, harsh chemical treatments and over exposure to synthetic fragrances.